 Why is Find My greyed out on my iPhone?

-This happens if restrictions are enabled, iCloud is signed out, or device management (e.g., work profiles) disables the option.
+This happens when Screen Time restrictions are enabled, iCloud is signed out, or device management (such as a work or school profile) disables the option.

-Why is my Find My not working after the iOS update?
+Why is my Find My not working after an iOS update?

-A new iOS release can introduce bugs or reset settings — restart your device, recheck permissions, and install any follow-up patches.
+A new iOS release can introduce bugs or reset settings — restart your device, recheck permissions, and install any follow-up patch Apple ships.

-Usually it’s due to mismatched Apple IDs, missing “Share My Location” settings, or parental restrictions blocking access.
+Usually it's due to mismatched Apple IDs, a missing "Share My Location" setting, or parental restrictions blocking access.

 Is there an alternative to Find My for family tracking?

-Yes!
-Tools like VigilKids complement Find My with cross-platform support, parental controls, and real-time geofence alerts.
+Yes.
+Tools like VigilKids complement Find My with cross-platform support, parental controls, and real-time geofence alerts — see our roundup of the best location-sharing apps to compare.

 Conclusion

-When Find My iPhone not working, the best approach is simple: start with quick checks, then move into advanced fixes if the issue persists.
-And if family location is important to you, set up VigilKids as a backup so you’re never relying on a single tool.
+When Find My iPhone is not working, the approach is simple: start with the quick checks, then move into the advanced fixes if the issue persists.
+And if family location matters to you, set up VigilKids as a backup so you're never relying on a single tool.

-Here’s the ultimate 1-minute checklist on Find My iPhone not working:
+Here's the ultimate 1-minute checklist for Find My iPhone not working:

 - Check iCloud and Apple ID sign-in